01

 The idea that “long ago this was all sea” is an important concept for anyone who grew up in the area.
 It was quite common to scratch the clay wall of a “calanco” [3] and find some seashells.

-Lowriders of the Storm
+Lowriders of the storm

 The car we are riding today is a very common and very low Toyota Prius, designed for smooth driving in a flat city, not very suitable for an off-road trip in the mountains.
 The vehicle’s design works against us, and at the first heavy sound of rocks scratching the bottom of the Prius, we decide to abandon the car and continue by foot.
 Pietra Perduca is right in front of us, standing out in its greenish-black splendor against the white landscape.
 It’s a quick walk and not a very difficult one, and although the rock is slippery, it is easy to climb.
 In less time than expected, we are at the top, admiring the tank and forgetting about the stunning 360-degree view that this peak offers.

-The water is not frozen.
-According to legend only an extra thin layer of ice covers most of the surface, making it impossible to properly see what’s inside.
+The water is not frozen, according to legend, only an extra thin layer of ice covers most of the surface, making it impossible to properly see what’s inside.
 We search for the tritons, thinking they might be hidden in some little ravine, hibernating and waiting for spring to come.
 But with no success.

-Discouraged, we pick up our gear and start taking pictures and short videos of the surroundings, trying to capture the beauty of the tank and accepting that we will not encounter our beloved tritons today.
+Discouraged, we embrace our gear and start taking pictures and short videos of the surroundings, trying to capture the beauty of the tank and accepting that we will not encounter our beloved tritons today.
 Moved by an unconscious curiosity, we fashion a stick with a small tripod, intending to take some underwater shots with a GoPro.

 The tiny creatures were there.